theostoelzl/tfim-qmc/README.md

-# Quantum Monte Carlo simulations of the transverse field Ising model
+# Quantum Monte Carlo simulations of the transverse field Ising model using the stochastic series expansion method

+## How to run this programme

 1. To generate an input file containing all bonds (*bonds.txt*), run
 	```python genlattice.py chain {n}```